ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Numerical Results

 The quantity $\tilde{K}$ is a matrix that depends nonlinearly on $x$, just as $K$ depends nonlinearly on $\rho$ in \eqref{eq:k}.
 The quantity $\tilde{T}(\xi)$ is a load vector corresponding to the traction force $T=T(\xi)$.
 We obtain $\tilde{T}$ from a $\partial D\setminus \Gamma_d$ integral of $T$ against the piecewise linear test functions that discretize $u$.
 In the linear constraint, the $\{w_m\}$ are integration weights for which

 For more details about this example, see \cite{andreassen.2011,baiges.2019}.

-The problem \eqref{eq:topopt2} satisfies Assumption~\ref{a:p}.
-In particular, the constraints are convex, so their indicator function (i.e., the function that is zero where the constraints are satisfied and infinity otherwise) is a valid choice of $\nobj$.
+The problem \eqref{eq:topopt2} satisfies Assumption~\ref{a:p} as it is a smooth objective with convex constraints; hence, the indicator function (i.e., the function that is zero where the constraints are satisfied and infinity otherwise) is a valid choice of $\nobj$.

 We solve \eqref{eq:topopt2} with ProxSTORM using the same parameter values in Table~\ref{tbl:nn}.
 Figure~\ref{fig:topopt-test} is the analogue of Figure~\ref{fig:nnr}.
-Adam no longer makes sense to use since \eqref{eq:topopt2} has constraints, so we compare ProxSTORM with the deterministic proximal trust-region method \cite{baraldi.2022}.
+The problem \eqref{eq:topopt2} does not belong to the class of problems Adam is designed to solve, so instead we compare against the deterministic algorithm \cite[Algorithm 1]{baraldi.2022}.
+Both methods deal with the constraints via the proximal operator, as it can be computed exactly.
 For the former method, samples of $\xi$ were redrawn each iteration, while for the latter method, the samples were held fixed across iterations, resulting in a sample average approximation solve \cite{shapiro.2021}.
-In both settings, we used 3 independent and identically distributed samples of $\xi$ per iteration and ran the methods for a maximum of $\mathcal{m} = 20$ iterations.
-When the norm of the proximal gradient dropped below $10^{-10}$, we considered the deterministic method to be converged and terminated, resulting in the possibility of fewer than $\mathcal{m}$ iterations.
+In both settings, we used 3 independent and identically distributed samples of $\xi$ per iteration and ran the methods for a maximum of $\mathfrak{m} = 20$ iterations.
+When the norm of the proximal gradient dropped below $10^{-10}$, we considered the deterministic method to be converged and terminated, resulting in the possibility of fewer than $\mathfrak{m}$ iterations.
 For the deterministic method, we also used the more flexible trust-region update criteria in \cite[Algorithm 1]{baraldi.2022} with

 Aside from the differences in sampling and trust-region updates (which ProxSTORM can be generalized to support), the two algorithms were the same: they both used the same spectral proximal gradient subproblem solver as the training example but with the maximum number of iterations increased from 2 to 15.